Women’s 100m Olympic Swimming: Comparing Strokes and Eras

 Data Source

-A larger version of this data is available on the SCORE Data Repository: olympic_swimming
+A related version of this data, that includes Men’s 100m events too, is available on the SCORE Data Repository: olympic_swimming

 Materials